Scalable projected entangled-pair state representation of random quantum circuit states: Introduction

-In this work, we demonstrate that a projected entangled-pair states (PEPSs)~\cite{Nishino2001,Maeshima2001,Nishio2004,Verstraete2008,Orus2014,Orus2019,Cirac2021, McGinley2024} in the Vidal gauge~\cite{Vidal2003,Vidal2004, Vidal2007,Jiang2008,Kalis2012,Ran2012,Phien2015,Tindall2023, Puente2025}, evolving with the simple update~\cite{Jiang2008}, can efficiently and faithfully represent the state of an RQC with local gates, over a depth $\D$ of interest in experiments.
-As a concrete example, we apply our algorithm to a square lattice of qubits with single-qubit and nearest-neighbor two-qubit gates, reminiscent of the Sycamore experiment~\cite{Arute2019short}; see \Fig{fig:overview}.
+In this work, we demonstrate that a projected entangled-pair state (PEPS)~\cite{Nishino2001, Maeshima2001, Nishio2004, Verstraete2008, Orus2014, Orus2019, Cirac2021, McGinley2025} in the Vidal gauge~\cite{Vidal2003, Vidal2004, Vidal2007, Jiang2008, Kalis2012, Ran2012, Phien2015, Tindall2023, Puente2025, Lubasch2014, Lubasch2014a}, evolving with the simple update~\cite{Jiang2008}, can efficiently and faithfully represent the state of an RQC with local gates, over a depth $\D$ of interest in experiments.
+As a concrete example, we apply our algorithm to a square lattice of qubits with single-qubit and nearest-neighbor two-qubit gates, reminiscent of the Sycamore experiment~\cite{Arute2019short} (see \Sec{sec:random_quantum_circuit} and \Fig{fig:overview}).
 The differences from Ref.~\cite{Arute2019short} are that our lattice is rotated by $45^{\circ}$, and the controlled-Z ($\CZ$) and two-qubit Haar random (2HR) gate sequences are further investigated here.
-We emphasize that our lattice geometry is more challenging for a tensor network algorithm since the qubits on the boundaries have more connectivities, hence larger entanglement.
+We emphasize that our lattice geometry is more challenging for a tensor network algorithm since the qubits on the boundaries have more connectivity, hence larger entanglement.

 The PEPS representation has a perfect fidelity $\mc{F} = 1$ for $\D \leq \Dtr = \beta \log_2 \chi$, where $\Dtr$ is the depth after which PEPS tensors are truncated, $2 \lesssim \beta \lesssim 4$ depends on the type of two-qubit gates, and $\chi$ is the maximum bond dimension.
 Unlike MPS-based approaches, the truncation depth $\Dtr$ does not depend on $n$.
-While $\chi$ grows exponentially with the desired value of $\Dtr$, experimentally demonstrated depth $\D \simeq 20$ can be simulated with a manageable size of $\chi$.
+While $\chi$ grows exponentially with the desired value of $\Dtr$, experimentally demonstrated depth $\D \simeq 20$ can be handled with a manageable size of $\chi$.